jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 | `n`     | Is used for creating new partitions.                                   |
 | `w`     | is used for writing once finished.                                     |

-This tabe just describes the commands needed for the intended partitioning.
+This table just describes the commands needed for the intended partitioning.

 ## Intended partitioning